OpenZeppelin/cairo-contracts/docs/Account.md

     )
 ```

-### MockeEthSigner utility
+### MockEthSigner utility

-The `MockeEthSigner` class in [utils.py](../tests/utils.py) is used to perform transactions on a given Account with a secp256k1 curve key pair, crafting the transaction and managing nonces.
+The `MockEthSigner` class in [utils.py](../tests/utils.py) is used to perform transactions on a given Account with a secp256k1 curve key pair, crafting the transaction and managing nonces.
 It differs from the `MockSigner` implementation by:

 * not using the public key but its derived address instead (the last 20 bytes of the keccak256 hash of the public key and adding `0x` to the beginning)
 * signing the message with a secp256k1 curve address